Binary Representations

 Strings

-A separate type, bytes hold a byte string: series of bytes representing arbitrary data.
+A separate type, bytes holds a byte string: series of bytes representing arbitrary data.
 Strings are encoded to bytes with a specific character encoding.

 encoded = message.encode('utf-8')